A short introduction to secrecy and verifiability for elections: Closing remarks

 We deliberately described cryptography and accompanying security proofs as a panacea that enables the construction of secure election schemes.
 We must now make a confession.
 There is more to this story: secure election schemes must be implemented in software, and we must prove that software is implemented as prescribed.
-In particular, secrecy requires setup, voting and tallying steps be implemented as prescribed, individual verifiability requires the voting step be implemented as prescribed, and universal verifiability requires the verification step be implemented as prescribed.
-That is a lot more work.
-And this is still not enough.
+In particular, secrecy requires setup, voting and tallying steps be implemented as prescribed; individual verifiability requires the voting step be implemented as prescribed; and universal verifiability requires the verification step be implemented as prescribed.
+(Indeed, games $\GTwo$ and $\GThree$ both construct ballots in the prescribed manner, and game $\GFour$ verifies ballots in the prescribed manner.
+Thus, any conclusions drawn from security proofs only apply when the relevant steps are followed in the prescribed manner.)
+Proving correct implementation is a lot more work.
+And that is still not enough.
 The issues go beyond technology: ``Voting is as much a perception issue as it is a technological issue.
 It's not enough for the result to be mathematically accurate; every citizen must also be confident that it is correct"~\cite{Schneier06:voting}.
 Thus, proven secure election schemes are essential.
 Indeed, we have seen how vulnerabilities were discovered whilst attempting to prove Helios secure.
 Yet, proven secure election schemes are not sufficient.
 And implementing secure election schemes remains a significant research challenge.

 Our notions of secrecy and verifiability generalise beyond elections.
-For instance, definitions of ballot secrecy and election verifiability can be adapted to capture definitions of bid secrecy and auction verifiability, and auction schemes satisfying bid secrecy and auction verifiability can be derived from elections schemes satisfying analogous security properties~\cite{2014-Hawk-and-Aucitas-auction-schemes,2015-election-to-auction-transform}.
+For instance, definitions of ballot secrecy and election verifiability can be adapted to capture definitions of bid secrecy and auction verifiability, and auction schemes satisfying bid secrecy and auction verifiability can be derived from elections schemes satisfying analogous security properties~\cite{2014-Hawk-and-Aucitas-auction-schemes,Smyth15:Hawk}.
 Thereby inaugurating the unification of auctions and elections.
 Moreover, the notions generalise to other settings that require strong forms of integrity and privacy.

 This article contributes to the science of security by sharing valuable insights into elections and by demonstrating the value that formal definitions and analysis have in building schemes guaranteed to behave as expected.
 In particular, formulations of secrecy and verifiability facilitate the construction of secret, verifiable election schemes.
 Indeed, we have seen how Helios has advanced to thwart some attacks.